flightaware/dump1090/README.md

 The wheezy build does not include bladeRF, HackRF, or LimeSDR support.

+## Building on FreeBSD

+To build, you will need librtlsdr, pkgconf and GNU Make.
+For users of pkg(8):
+`pkg install rtl-sdr pkgconf gmake`.

+Then proceed by building with `gmake`.

 ## Building manually

 You can probably just run "make" after installing the required dependencies.